athphane/sshmenu/README.md

-# SSH Host Management
+# SSHMenu

-SSH Host Management is a command-line tool that allows you to manage and connect to your SSH hosts conveniently.
+SSHMenu is a command-line tool that allows you to manage and connect to your SSH hosts conveniently.
 You can add new hosts, toggle address visibility, and select hosts to establish SSH connections.

 ## Features